PingCAP

 [[DEFAULT] COLLATE collation_name]

-can be replaced with SCHEMA
+Where DATABASE can be replaced with SCHEMA.

 Different databases can use different character sets and collations.
-Use the character_set_database
+Use the character_set_database and collation_database to see the character set and collation of the current database:

 mysql> create schema test1 character set utf8 COLLATE uft8_general_ci;